Doodle Soup Days

 Doodle soup gained recognition in the 1970s in Bradford when Millard R. Hampton would cook large vats of his special recipe soup and his fellow Lions Club members transported and sold the soup at the City Park.
 It became a huge success and the Doodle Soup Festival was born.

 The first official Bradford Doodle Soup Festival was held on July 20, 1980.
-Over 30 gallons of doodle soup along with broiled chicken, barbecue, sauce, crackers, and biscuits.
-Main attractions still include a parade, singings, cake walk and, of course, the serving of doodle soup.
+Over 30 gallons of doodle soup are prepared annually along with broiled chicken, barbecue, sauce, crackers, and biscuits.
+Main attractions still include a parade, singings, cake walk and, of course, the serving of Doodle Soup.